 - Passive IR sensor: On the other hand, passive infrared sensors can only identify infrared radiation from a source.
 Motion-based detection systems typically use passive infrared sensors.

-Applications of IR sensor
+Applications of IR sensors in iot development industry

 - Night vision camera